UK extradites fugitive tycoon to Croatia to face charges

 - With poo on a pedestal, Bill Gates talks toilet technology VIEW

-Agrokor accounts for 15 percent of Croatia’s GDP and employs 60,000 people throughout the Balkans.
-The company has collapsed under the weight of 6 billion euros in debt ($7 billion) and was put into state administration over a year ago.
+Agrokor is a massive concern whose tentacles stretch throughout the Balkans.
+It employs 60,000 people and accounts for 15 percent of Croatia’s GDP.
+It has collapsed under the weight of 6 billion euros in debt ($7 billion), including a disputed sum owed to two Russian state-run banks, Sberbank and VTB.
+It was put into state administration a year ago.

+Agrokor creditors this year approved a settlement deal that includes giving the two banks a stake of over 46 percent to avoid bankruptcy.
+It has prompted fears in Croatia that the Kremlin has been strategically trying to increase its political influence in the European Union’s newest member through Agrokor’s troubles.